Mortgages

 3. Reducing your debts: Paying off your loans and credit cards can improve your affordability in the eyes of potential lenders.
 This can be more important if you’re self employed as proving your income is harder.

-4. Investigating mortgage protection insurance early: This is arguably more important if you’re self-employed.
+4. Opt for mortgage protection insurance: This is arguably more important if you’re self-employed.
 You’ll also need to consider what other insurance you need with your mortgage and how much stamp duty you’ll need to pay as well.

 For more tips, read our guide: How to prepare for a mortgage application.